kipr/Simulator/intro.md

 ## Worker instance
 What the simulator uses to talk to the worker.
 Someone calls start - reset some registers and post to the worker 'start', also controls how the worker terminates.

+Worker is housed in worker.ts, the other parts of the communication layer are in workerInstance and workerProtocol.
+The workerProtocol defines the types that are passed back and forth, the workerInstance is the browser side of the communication system.

+When the user program runs, it calls workerInstance's start function.
+WorkerInstance is a singleton inside the system.
+This instance communicates with the server to compile the users program.
+The program runs through the actual KIPR library on the client side (dependencies/libwallaby/module/core/device -> emscripten_fs -python or emcripten_js -c/cpp), but instead of writing the register values to the motor ports, they are written to the registers in worker.ts

+The user's code can run completely offline on just the client, it only needs to be compiled to javascript with libwallaby on the server (or interpreted in python's case).

+When the code runs it creates a new shared register and shared buffer.
+The SharedRegistersRobot is bound to the AbstractRobot.
+The AbstractRobot is what the system uses to determine what the actual motor positions and velocities are.

+The output of the code (stdout and stderror) are written to the shared console.
+The shared registers and the shared console are implemented as shared buffer arrays.
+Both the worker and the browser can access this shared memeory simultaneously.
+So the client polls the ringbuffer in order to update the console.

+The users code is run sync, and cannot be run async.
+There is no way to do some processing or an event loop on the side.
+This is why the communication is done through the array buffers, as it does not require seperate message passing which could interrupt the users program flow.
+The values are written by the worker instance which runs in its own thread, and the simulator reads those updates and updates the simulator objects accordingly.

+## Sim

+Every render the updateStore_ function is called, and sceneBinding_ is ticked.
+In SceneBinding, the tick function takes a dictionary of AbstractRobots (currently there is one, but in the future there could be more), and the tick function calls tick on each robotBinding.
+The robotBinding is what does the update logic for each robot.
+The RobotBinding takes the abstract robot and reads the motors, servos, etc and then implements the update logic based on what is happening in the shared registers.